-The Commission has received a de minimis exemption from reporting on the full spectrum of sustainability requirements on the grounds that it is an Arms Length body with a staff complement of 6.5 and a floor space of 175m.
+The Commission has received a de minimis exemption from reporting on the full spectrum of sustainability requirements on the grounds that it is an Arm's Length body with a staff complement of 6.5 and a floor space of 175m.
+Due to the small size of the organisation, it is exempt from reporting to the Task Force on Climate related Financial Disclosure (TCFD).